cpriyank/halfbs/content/posts/plant.md

 Here are some points which have very good or undeniable evidence:

-1. When our brain faces new knowledge which conflicts with existing knowledge or requires changes in everyday decisions prain can invent very scientific-sounding justifications to reject that evidence (see Cognitive Dissonance and Confirmation Bias).
+1. When our brain faces new knowledge which conflicts with existing knowledge or requires changes in everyday decisions brain can invent very scientific-sounding justifications to reject that evidence (see Cognitive Dissonance and Confirmation Bias).

 Real life example: a generally sane person in my community says that they eat a lot of chilli peppers, therefore they will not develop diabetes even if they eat a lot of sweets.
 In their mind, the spiciness of chili peppers cancels out the adverse effects of excess sugar